All There is to Data Accessibility & Sharing Rules in Salesforce (Updated for 2024)

 Summing up, as you can see, there are many layers of granting users access to records and objects in Salesforce.
 We’ve overviewed the different ways to control what users can view and do in Salesforce, explored what Sharing Rules are in detail, and even browsed examples of creating Sharing Rules in Salesforce.
 In any case, if you have any additional questions or need , you’re more than welcome to reach out to us for assistance!

-What’s the Difference Between Workflows and Approval Processes in Salesforce?
+What Is the Difference Between OWD and Sharing Rules in Salesforce?

-What’s the Difference Between Workflows and Approval Processes in Salesforce?
+What Is the Difference Between Roles and Sharing Rules in Salesforce?

 Let’s stay in touch